rbnis/terraform-hcloud-k3s/README.md

 This will do the following:

-* provisions Hetzner Cloud Instances with Ubuntu 20.04 (the instance type/size of the `master` and the `node` may be different)
+* provisions Hetzner Cloud Instances with Ubuntu 20.04 (the instance type/size of the `control_plane` and the `node` may be different)
 * installs K3S components and supporting binaries
 * joins the nodes in the cluster
   * installs Hetzner Cloud add-ons: